latmarat/blog/about/index.md

 # About me

 My name is Marat I. Latypov, I am a materials scientist, data scientist, visualization and programming enthusiast.
-At the moment, I am a researcher at Georgia Tech Lorraine, the French campus of Georgia Institute of Technology, which I joined after receiving a PhD from POSTECH (South Korea).
+At the moment, I am a researcher at University of Lorraine.

 The areas of my expertise include